workflows-sh/do-k8s-cdktf/Command.md

 ]
 ```
 ### Services Parameters Definition
-To setup multiple services in the same cluster, we store all the deployment paramenters like port, replicas, etc. as `config` parameter in CTO.ai [team]( ), it would makes deployments easier.
+To setup multiple services in the same cluster, we store all the deployment parameters like port, replicas, etc. as `config` parameter in CTO.ai [team]( ), it would makes deployments easier.
 The variables as shown before would be by environment as follows.

 - **DO_DEV_SERVICES**
 - **DO_STG_SERVICES**
 - **DO_PRD_SERVICES**

-It containes an array of services with parameters in `json` format.
+It contains an array of services with parameters in `json` format.

 ```
 {